Hui-Ying/Qiskit/README.md

 Circuit Demo:
 <img src="/images/sign-flip-ckt.png" width="800" height="200">
+The result shows that the probability of |+> state to remain the same state at the output is 1.
+If there weren't any encoder then the probability for the sign-flip depends on the p we set for the error simulation.
-The result shows that the probability of |+> state measured at the output.
+The result shows that the probability of |+> state measured at the output:
 <img src="/images/sign-flip-result.png" width="500" height="300">